bowang-lab/scGPT/README.md

 The `flash-attn` dependency usually requires specific GPU and CUDA version.
 If you encounter any issues, please refer to the [flash-attn](https://github.com/HazyResearch/flash-attention/tree/main) repository for installation instructions.

+## Pretrained scGPT checkpoints

+Please download the pretrained scGPT checkpoints from [here](https://drive.google.com/drive/folders/1kkug5C7NjvXIwQGGaGoqXTk_Lb_pDrBU?usp=sharing).

 ## Fine-tune scGPT for scRNA-seq integration

 Please see our example code in [examples/finetune_integration.py](examples/finetune_integration.py).
+By default, the script assumes the scGPT checkpoint folder stored in the `examples/save` directory.

 ## To-do-list

-- [ ] Upload the pretrained moedel
+- [x] Upload the pretrained model checkpoint
 - [ ] Publish to pypi
 - [ ] Provide the pretraining code with generative attention masking
 - [ ] Finetuning examples for multi-omics integration, cell tyep annotation, perturbation prediction, cell generation
 - [ ] Example code for Gene Regulatory Network analysis
 - [ ] Documentation website with readthedocs
+- [ ] Bump up to pytorch 2.0
 - [ ] New pretraining on larger datasets
 - [ ] Reference mapping example

+## Contributing

+We greatly welcome contributions to scGPT.
+Please submit a pull request if you have any ideas or bug fixes.
+We also welcome any issues you encounter while using scGPT.

 ## Acknowledgements